frank-lai2018/frankStudy/file/designPattern/strategy.md

         if ( c  ==  null ) {
             sort ( a );
         } else {
-            if ( LegacyMergeSort . userRequested )
+            if ( LegacyMergeSort.userRequested )
                 legacyMergeSort ( a , c );
             else
-                TimSort . sort ( a , 0 , a . length , c , null , 0 , 0 );
+                TimSort.sort ( a , 0 , a.length , c , null , 0 , 0 );
         }
     }
 }